uakbr/uakbr/README.md

    * **Efficiency** - The above three cost a lot to achieve; my designs are extremely efficient.
 If there is too much code, complexity, both, or either, I will revert the changes and re-create the system until it is.
 Being efficient and having all three of the above is a requirement.
 Until that is achieved my work is not complete.

 # To Do / Add Later
-* [OpenHadith](https://openhadith.com) - minimal, lightweight, and blazing fast Hadith search engine.
+* [openHadith](https://openhadith.com) - minimal, lightweight, and blazing fast Hadith search engine.
-* [Hakkbar](https://hakkbar.com) - portfolio website simulating macOS Catalina's GUI powered by React + React Redux + tailwindcss.
+* [hakkbar](https://hakkbar.com) - portfolio website simulating macOS Catalina's GUI powered by React + React Redux + tailwindcss.
-* [Whoneeds.Coffee](https://whoneeds.coffee) - lightweight website using the Screen Wake Lock API to prevent your device from sleeping.
+* [whoneeds.coffee](https://whoneeds.coffee) - lightweight website using the Screen Wake Lock API to prevent your device from sleeping.
-* Neural Networks From Scratch - learn the mechanism of how and why neural networks work the way they do in an interactive, step-by-step tutorial
+* neural networks from scratch - learn the mechanism of how and why neural networks work the way they do in an interactive, step-by-step tutorial